 Learning Styles and Habits

 knowledge of learning styles requires much attention when it comes to language learning.
-Learners have their own learning styles and techniques, therefore it would be counterproductive to try to make them follow a certain learning strategy.
-The best way to tackle learning is to become aware of how and when you learn best. to do this you need to ask yourself some questions:
+Every Learner has their own particular learning styles and techniques, therefore it would be counterproductive to try to make them follow a certain learning strategy.
+The best way to tackle learning is to become aware of how and when you learn best and share that with your tutor or use it to better learn on your own.
+To do this, you need to ask yourself some questions:

-- Do I learn better if I am alone or if I practice with others?
+Do I learn better when I am alone or if I practice with someone else?

-You can add to these questions or simply pay more attention to the conditions which help you better enjoy yourself and learn at the same time.
-Based on the information you gather using these questions you can schedule and design a learning plan that helps you tackle your course without feeling tired, disappointed, or worried about the process.
+You can add to these questions now or pay more attention to the conditions under which you better enjoy yourself and learn at the same time.
+Based on the information you gather using these questions, you can design a learning plan that helps you tackle your course without feeling tired, disappointed, or worried about the process.
 Whenever you feel that the

 After you figure out how and when you learn best, you need to be aware of the processes the brain goes through to analyze data and store information.
 Learning techniques helps you be more aware of the stages of your language learning, and use strategies to make the most of it.
 Refer to learning techniques for more information.